 We celebrate Easter

-On Good Friday, April 19, a memorable worship service begins at 7:30 p.m.
+On Good Friday, April 10, a memorable worship service begins at 7:30 p.m.
 We will read the Bible accounts of Jesus' death on a cross while gradually extinguishing lights.
-The service ends in darkness, and participants are invited to walk past 14 abstract paintings referencing the traditional 14 Stations of the Cross as they exit.
-This is one of the most impactful services of the year.
+We encourage you to join us with your house lights off and one candle lit.

-On Sunday, April 21, we celebrate Easter with festival worship at 9:30 a.m.
+On Sunday, April 12, we celebrate Easter 9:30 a.m.
 We'll hear the surprising message that no matter how bad things seem, God can make all things new.

 Here's a quick summary: